Bz14/alx_low_level_programming/0x04-more_functions_nested_loops/README.md

-This directory containes files about functions and nested loops.
+This directory contains files related to functions and nested loops.